 receipts for repairs you had done to the place

-4. Before the hearing, practice what you want to say.
+Before the hearing, practice what you want to say.
 Your presentation should be organized and short.
-Make a list of important points.
+Make a written list of important points if you can.

 If you do not speak English or have a speech or hearing impairment, you have the right to an interpreter in court.
 You must let the court know as far in advance as possible that you want an interpreter.

-When you arrive at the courthouse, check in with the court clerk.
+If your hearing is in person, check in with the court clerk when you arrive at the courthouse.
 The clerk will tell you where to go.
-They may have posted the list of cases the court will hear that day outside the courtroom or they may read it aloud at the start of the session.
+They may have posted the list of cases the judge will hear that day outside the courtroom, or they may read it aloud at the start of the session.
 If they do not list or read your case name, see the court clerk.

 The judge usually starts by describing the court's procedure.
 Then they call the first case.

-When the judge announces your case, go forward with your evidence and witnesses.
+When the judge announces your case, go to the front of the courtroom with your evidence and witnesses.
 Usually, all plaintiffs, defendants, and witnesses must swear to tell the truth before testifying.

 Explain why the landlord should not evict you.
-Tell the court if your landlord did not make needed repairs, says you did not pay rent but you did, did not give you proper notice for changing a rule, or gave you any notices late.
+Tell the judge if your landlord did not make needed repairs, says you did not pay rent, but you did, did not give you proper notice for changing a rule, or gave you any notices late.
 If you deducted costs from your rent for repairs, say so.

 Show the judge any evidence you brought.
 See "How do I get ready for the hearing," above.

-If the landlord is trying to evict you for not paying rent, you can ask the court for a payment plan.
-Use Motion to Reinstate Tenancy under RCW 59.18.410(2) and for Order of Limited Dissemination Form.
+If the landlord is trying to evict you for not paying rent, you can ask the judge for a payment plan.
+Use our Motion to Reinstate Tenancy and for Payment Plan under RCW 59.18.410(3) form.

 After hearing both sides, the judge may decide one of these:

 You win.
 The judge decides you presented a good defense to the eviction.
 The judge dismisses the case.
 You do not have to move out, at least for now.
 The judge might rule this way because the landlord did not follow the right procedures for eviction.
-The landlord may still be able to evict you later, after fixing any mistakes she made in the eviction process.
+If that is the case, the landlord may still be able to evict you later, after fixing any mistakes made in the eviction process.

 The judge needs a full trial to decide the case.
 You get a trial date.
 If you are still living on the property, there will be a trial within 30 days.